 In 2005, the SFCS community was challenged to meet the needs of updating the 45 year old O’Gorman High School.
 After much research and prayer, the Building on Excellence Capital Campaign established three main goals: O’Gorman High School classrooms and core area, Endowments for teacher salaries and tuition, and a Performing Arts Center and Activities Space.
 A brand new O’Gorman High School was unveiled in 2009.
 McEneaney Field was replaced with new turf, an eight lane track, additional seating and another concession stand.
 O’Gorman’s 1000 seat Performing Art Center opened in the fall of 2011.
 Work on converting the original auditorium into a wrestling and weight room began in the spring of 2012 and is completed.
 Presently, the endowment for teacher salaries and tuition assistance is at $7M and growing.

 In 2019 the partnership with Avera was renewed bringing new opportunities to O’Gorman High School.
 During the summer of 2019 work began on laying new turf on McEneaney Field as well as a project designed to add an additional turf field on the current grass practice field.
-These updates will improve the experience for students in grades 7-12 in the areas of athletics as well as band and other activities.
+These updates are improving the experience for students in grades 7-12 in the areas of athletics as well as band and other activities.

-O’Gorman High School is also preparing to launch a residential stay program for international students.
-A building has been purchased across Kiwanis Avenue from the campus, and the International Student Coordinator has begun working to recruit students for the new residential program.
 O’Gorman continues to welcome international students taking part in home-stay programs and typically has between 18-24 international students attending each year.

 Click on the image below to view O'Gorman High School - 50th Anniversary publication.